jondkelley/eco_aprs_weather/docs/configuration.md

 However, a custom configuration offers flexibility beyond the assumptions I made for the out-of-box experience.

+**NOTE: You should have some experience with `vi` text editing or the ability to copy files around in the system you are running this software.
+Those skills are required to edit configuration.**

 - [Custom Configuration](#custom-configuration)
   * [Custom Sensor Mappings](#custom-sensor-mappings)
   * [Timezone](#timezone)